Juniper/terraform-provider-mist/docs/resources/org_deviceprofile_gateway.md

 page_title: "mist_org_deviceprofile_gateway Resource - terraform-provider-mist"
 subcategory: "Devices"
 description: |-
-  This resource manages the Gateway Device Profiles (Hub Templates).A Hub template is used to define WAN Assurance HUB configurationsand is assigned to one or multiple gateways as a deviceprofile with the mist_org_deviceprofile_assign resource
+  This resource manages the Gateway Device Profiles (HUB Profiles).A HUB profile is a configuration profile that automates the creation of overlay networks and defines the attributes of a hub device in a network.
+It includes settings for wan interfaces, lan interfaces, dns servers, traffic steering preferences, application policies, and routing options.
+HUB profiles are used to create consistent configurations for hub devices and ensure efficient connectivity between hubs and spokes in a network.
 ---

 # mist_org_deviceprofile_gateway (Resource)

-This resource manages the Gateway Device Profiles (Hub Templates).A Hub template is used to define WAN Assurance HUB configurationsand is assigned to one or multiple gateways as a deviceprofile with the `mist_org_deviceprofile_assign` resource
+This resource manages the Gateway Device Profiles (HUB Profiles).A HUB profile is a configuration profile that automates the creation of overlay networks and defines the attributes of a hub device in a network.
+It includes settings for wan interfaces, lan interfaces, dns servers, traffic steering preferences, application policies, and routing options.
+HUB profiles are used to create consistent configurations for hub devices and ensure efficient connectivity between hubs and spokes in a network.

 ## Example Usage